-ART 1200: Basic Painting (3)

-Fundamentals of painting with projects including painting from still life, the figure, landscape, and innovative subject matter.
+ART 1200: Basic Painting (3) Prerequisite: ART 1010 or permission of instructor Fundamentals of painting with projects including painting from still life, the figure, landscape, and innovative subject matter.
 Emphasis on form, composition, texture, color, value, and techniques of application.